-- complete an application form; - provide official transcripts; - write a one-page essay in which they demonstrate how well they meet the above criteria; and - submit a resumé, cover letter, and two letters of reference.
+- complete an application form; - · provide official transcripts; - write a one-page essay in which they demonstrate how well they meet the above criteria; and - submit a resumé, cover letter, and two letters of reference.

 Application forms are included in the program packages, available from the Department of Family and Nutritional Sciences.
-Forms are also available from the Registrar's Office in early February.
-The annual deadline for this award is early April.